December 10, 2013

 • print

 Today, the church is facing a major crisis, and few alarms are going off.
-It is a silent crisis, one that is spreading in the shadows of secrecy, and yet is doing great damage to the lives of those inside her walls.
+It’s a silent crisis, spreading in the shadows of secrecy, and yet it’s doing great damage to the lives of those inside her walls.

-I’m talking about the normalization of porn within the church.
+I’m talking about the normalization of porn in the church.
 Pornography, which is now so widespread and accessible, seems to have become almost a non-issue for so many churches.
-Occasionally there are sermons which mention in passing the danger of it.
+Occasionally, there are sermons which mention—in passing—the danger of it.
 A few bold churches have begun to set up support groups for those who have found themselves addicted to it.
 But mostly, silence.

 No rousing alarms.
 No calls to action.
 No warnings that already the flood waters are inside the house and that bold, quick action is needed to save the very house itself.
 There seems to be a disquieting casualness to this issue, almost like a calm before the storm.
 But the storm is already raging.